CorkAI/Meetup1/README.md

  - Click on "Launch Instance"
  - Select "Deep Learning AMI (Ubuntu) Version 1.0" AMI ID: ami-1812bb61
  - Scroll down and select "GPU compute ... p2.xlarge"
- - In the Configure Instance section accept the default settings
- - In the Storage section accept the default settings
- - Ensure that in the security group setting SSH access ( to port 22 ) is enabled.
- - Click Review and Launch
+ - Click "Review and Launch"
- - Click Launch
+ - Click "Launch"
- - If you do not have an existing key pair, then select "Create a new key pair" otherwise select an existing key pair.
+ - If you do not have an existing key pair, then select "Create a new key pair".
+This will direct you to create and download a .pem file to your disk.
+Otherwise select an existing key pair.
 Note that you must have access to the key pair PEM file locally.
+ - Click "Launch Instances"

 **Connecting to the launched instance:**
+ - From Services menu choose EC2
  - From EC2 dashboard->instances
  - You should see your launched instance listed
  - To connect to the instance
    - copy public DNS(ipv4) field
-   - type ```ssh -Y -i /path/my-key-pair.pem ubuntu@[copied-DNS]```
+   - type ```ssh -i /path/my-key-pair.pem ubuntu@[copied-DNS]```
    (you may need to type ```chmod 400 /path/my-key-pair.pem``` if your key_pair permissions are incorrect) (If in doubt, see also http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)